 Another sign of spring is the flowers popping up out of the ground.
 While you’re waiting for them to grow, though, you can make some paper flowers of your own.
 With some construction paper and a popsicle stick, you can have your own garden made up in no time.
+I favour using a hot glue gun for making these as the elements are less likely to fall off ensuring greater staying power and durability!

 This craft is a little open to interpretation – as all good crafts are.
 The basic concept is that you use a coloured lolly stick as a stem and create the leaves and petals out of construction paper.
 You can take this craft up a notch by using items like buttons to create the centre of the petals.